Guy Fawkes mask: Wider use in popular protest

 On 23 May 2009, protesters wearing the mask detonated a fake barrel of gunpowder outside Parliament while protesting over the issue of British MPs' expenses.

-During the 2011 Wisconsin protests, and then during the subsequent Occupy Wall Street and the ongoing Occupy movement, the mask appeared internationally as a symbol of popular rebellion.
+During the 2011 Wisconsin protests, and then during the subsequent Occupy Wall Street and the Occupy movement, the mask appeared internationally as a symbol of popular rebellion.
 In October 2011, campaigner Julian Assange attended the Occupy London Stock Exchange protest wearing such a mask, which he removed after a request by the police.

 A protester in a Guy Fawkes mask during the Million Mask March.
 Washington, D.C., 2015.

 In January 2012, Guy Fawkes masks were used by protesters against Poland's signing of ACTA.

 On 10 June 2012, in Mumbai, India, a group of 100 Anonymous members and college students gathered at Azad Maidan, dressed all in black and wearing Guy Fawkes masks, to protest against the Indian Government's censorship of the Internet.

 The mask, used by Bahraini protesters during the Arab Spring-inspired Bahraini uprising, was banned in the country in February 2013, a few months after a similar decision by United Arab Emirates, another Persian Gulf country.
 The Industry and Commerce Ministry of Bahrain said the ban on importing the mask, which it referred to as "revolution mask", was due to concerns over "public safety".
 The decision, described by Voice of America as "unusual", marked one of the latest in government efforts to suppress the two-year-old uprising.
 However, a British-based rights activist and Samuel Muston of The Independent downplayed the effect of the ban.
 The Manama Voice reported that use of mask in protests increased following the ban.

 The masks were used by anti-government protesters in Thailand in 2012, and by protesters in Turkey in 2013.
 They were also used in protests in Brazil and Egypt in 2013.

 In May 2013, the government of Saudi Arabia banned the importation of the masks, and said it would confiscate any found to be for sale.
 The Ministry of Islamic Affairs stated that the mask is "a symbol of rebels and revenge", and warned imams and parents that "they could be used to incite the youth to destabilize security and spread chaos ..."
 On 22 September 2013, Saudi religious police prohibited the wearing of the Guy Fawkes mask, the day before Saudi Arabia's 83rd National Day.

 The wearing of masks during a riot or unlawful assembly has been banned in Canada, following the enactment of Bill C-309, and now carries a maximum ten-year prison sentence.

 Participants in the 2014 Venezuelan protests carried a wide variety of masks; one of them was the Guy Fawkes mask, sometimes painted with the colours of the Venezuelan flag.

 In October 2019 protesters in Hong Kong started using the mask in opposition to the government's banning the use of masks during protests.

-Guy Fawkes masks were among the symbols displayed during the 2021 storming of the United States Capitol.
+Guy Fawkes masks were also among the symbols displayed during the January 6 United States Capitol attack in 2021.